 The issues laid out above clearly show that Dashlane prefers generating a “wow-effect” instead of guaranteeing the security of their users’ data 120%.
 The fact that they go against their very own security principles is also deeply concerning.
-I really hope Dashlane will modify these two features in the future, because without the aforementioned issues, Dashlane would have been a viable choice.
+I really hope Dashlane will change their minds on this someday, because without the aforementioned issues, Dashlane would have been a viable choice.

 With that being said, even if they end up fixing these issues, I doubt I would be able to trust them, given the misalignment between the interests of their management and the interests of their users.
 It’s either bad management directly or incompetence on a technical level, but in the end, their management would be at fault for both of these, because a bad technical team doesn’t just magically appear.
 Most of all, this is really concerning, because the end result is a password manager whose basic design has flaws, with dubious help pages and incompetent first level support, which both try to muddy the waters.

 Below, you will find the complete, commented email thread between me and Dashlane, which is really worth a read.
 If you’re a Dashlane user and don’t know which password manager to turn to, or if you’re not using one yet, check out my post comparing the major players on the market.

 Emails Exchanged with Dashlane¶